kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/jaeger.md

 Examples of configuring Tracetest can be found in the [`examples` folder of the Tracetest GitHub repo](https://github.com/kubeshop/tracetest/tree/main/examples).
 :::

-## Configure OpenTelemetry Collector to send traces to Jaeger
+## Configure OpenTelemetry Collector to Send Traces to Jaeger

 In your OpenTelemetry Collector config file, make sure to set the `exporter` to `jaeger`, with the `endpoint` pointing to your Jaeger's instance on port `14250`.
 If you are running Tracetest with Docker, the endpoint might look like this `http://jaeger:14250`.